makgill/deryk/_bitcoinhumour/talk-to-sec.md

 Does MPEx have such documents and would you be willing to provide them to the staff?

-Thank you,
+Thank you,<br>
 Daphna Waxman

+---

-Subject: Message for Mircea Popescu from U.S. SEC
+Subject: Message for Mircea Popescu from U.S. SEC<br>
-From: "'officeoffice
+From: "'officeoffice<br>
-Date: Fri, February 14, 2014 2:45 pm
+Date: Fri, February 14, 2014 2:45 pm<br>
 To: "Waxman, Daphna A."waxman

 In general, MPEx maintains a vast outreach program intended to help members of the